prosecutor-indicators/ppi-edit/content/home/about.md

 <small> <p> </p></small>

-<small> The PPIs are the result of a partnership between prosecutors and researchers to promote more effective, just, and transparent decision
+<small> The PPIs are the result of a partnership between forward-thinking prosecutors and researchers at Florida International University and Loyola University Chicago to promote more effective, just, and transparent decision making in prosecution.</small>
-making in prosecution.
-The project stems from a growing recognition that prosecutors need to become more data-driven and strategic.
-This work is funded by the John D. and Catherine T. MacArthur Foundation.</small>